shipyard-games/CodingExercise/SceneKit-Exercise-01/README.md

 SceneKit-Exercise-01
 ====================

 _DISCLAIMER!
-This project has been tested with XCode 9.2 and macOS 10.13.
+This project has been tested with XCode 9.2 to 11.0 and macOS 10.13 to 10.15.
 If your system is not running these versions there might be issues.
 We are well aware that getting XCode projects running might be a tedious task.
 If the application does not run after pressing "play", let us know.
 Point of this exercise is not to spend time fighting with Xcode.
 You may have to fix the project to use your own Apple Developer account for signing.
 That should be all._

 ![Boxes](https://github.com/shipyard-games/CodingExercise/raw/master/SceneKit-Exercise-01/Images/Boxes1.png)